 Things to consider before starting a daycare

-Starting a daycare from home may seem like an ideal option, but restrictions and requirements about the space and its safety may mean you’ll find yourself needing to make significant renovations.
-Remember, too, that having a daycare in your home will transform your home’s space into a business, so it will mean a loss of some privacy for your family.
+Starting a daycare center from home may seem like an ideal option, but restrictions and requirements about the space and its safety may mean you’ll find yourself needing to make significant renovations.
+Remember, too, that having a daycare in your home will transform your home’s space into a business so that it will mean a loss of some privacy for your family.

 While you’ll need to meet many regulations to get your daycare up and started, running a daycare can be a rewarding career for someone who truly loves working with children.

 Be sure to monitor trends in your local area.
-A newer development, according to the National Women’s Law Center is a shift of demand towards more evening or weekend availability and 24-hour daycares are growing in popularity.
+According to the National Women’s Law Center, a newer development is a shift of demand towards more evening or weekend availability, and 24-hour daycares are growing in popularity.